livewires/js-coding/worksheets/07-challenge-todo.md

 - Could you make the list keep the completed tasks, but visually show that they are complete?
 - If you have done the `HTML` and `CSS` course; could you add `CSS` to improve the layout and design of the to-do list?

+Done this?
+Well done!
+But there's another one! - [Challenge 2: Scoreboard](worksheets/08-scoreboard.md).